om304/Multi-SpA-Verb/README.md

 This repository unifies the datasets introduced in the following papers:

 Olga Majewska, Diana McCarthy, Ivan Vulić, and Anna Korhonen.
-2020.
-“Manual Clustering and Spatial Arrangement of Verbs for Multilingual Evaluation and Typology Analysis”.
+2020. __Manual Clustering and Spatial Arrangement of Verbs for Multilingual Evaluation and Typology Analysis__.
 In Proceedings of COLING 2020 [to appear].

 Olga Majewska, Diana McCarthy, Jasper van den Bosch, Nikolaus Kriegeskorte, Ivan Vulić, and Anna Korhonen.
 2020.  [__Spatial Multi-Arrangement for Clustering and Multi-way Similarity Dataset Construction__](http://www.lrec-conf.org/proceedings/lrec2020/pdf/2020.lrec-1.705.pdf).
 In Proceedings of LREC 2020.